pr28416/CalcMolar/README.md

 # Molar mass calculator

-The `molarMassCalc.py` program uses ineffecient but effective algorithm to find the molar mass of a compound given the molecular formula.
+The `molarMassCalc.py` program uses a stack-based algorithm to find the molar mass of a compound given the molecular formula.
 Use it at your own expense.

 You can either:
 - Download the `molarMassCalc.py` and `periodicTableElements.csv` and import the former into your program as modules, OR